 The process of raising enough capital is the backbone of every startup.
 But company founders will agree that it is easier said than done.
-With a limited operating period, few assets and no reputation to rely on, convincing investors to fund your startup is always a challenge.
+With a limited operating period, few assets and no reputation to rely on, convincing investors, ie. venture capital firms, to fund your startup is always a challenge.
 Over the years, various financial instruments have developed to make the fundraising process simpler for startup founders.
-Venture capitalists are among them.
+Venture capital firms are among them.

 In this article, we will discuss venture capital funding in detail and also provide a comprehensive list of the most active 100 venture capital firms you can reach out to.
 Let us begin with the basics.

 Venture Capital Funding

 Certain financial institutions called venture capital firms have evolved over the years, specializing in investing in early-stage companies.
 Their funding pattern is designed in a way that they specifically choose high risk emerging businesses to invest in, have a short engagement period, and exit with massive profits.
 These firms are run by partners known as venture capitalists.
 Let us discuss these in detail.